kyoDralliam/smpl/README.md

 ## Installation

 We provide an opam repository from which smpl can be installed.
-To install from the opam repository for Coq 8.10.2 and onwards use the following
+To install from the opam repository for Coq 8.16 and onwards use the following
 commands:

-    opam repo add psl-opam-repository https://github.com/uds-psl/psl-opam-repository.git
+    opam repo add coq-released https://coq.inria.fr/opam/released
     opam update
-    opam install coq-smpl.8.11
+    opam install coq-smpl.8.16

 ### Manual Installation